 Faculty members are expected to know all regulations and policies related to grades.
 In addition, all faculty members are expected to provide the students in their classes with an explanation of the grading policy to be used in each course.
-A student has the right to know in advance what factors shall be used (e.g., tests, exams, quizzes, projects, discussions) in evaluating performance in class.
-Prior to the withdrawal date of the term, students shall receive evaluative feedback so that they may best determine their standing in the class.
-Additionally, students have the right to ascertain their standing in the course.
+A student has the right to know in advance what factors shall be used (e.g., tests, exams, quizzes, projects, discussions) in evaluating class performance; they also have the right to ascertain their standing in a course.
+Prior to the withdrawal date of the term, students shall receive evaluative feedback so they may best determine their standing in the class.

-5.04.10.2 Submission of Grades
+5.04.10.2 Submitting Grades

-Faculty members are expected to submit final grades to the Registrar's Office by the deadline specified by the Registrar each term.
-Class rolls, available to faculty members on a real-time basis in the Faculty Center, are the vehicle for entering grades.
-If a faculty member experiences difficulty in entering grades or obtaining rolls through the Faculty Center, the Registrar should be contacted immediately.
-Information concerning final grades will be disseminated by email before the term ends.
-In general, final grades are due the Wednesday after the last day of each term.
+Faculty members must submit final grades to the Registrar's Office by the deadline specified for each term; due dates are posted in the academic calendar.
+Class rosters, available in the Faculty Center, are the vehicle for entering grades.
+If a faculty member experiences difficulty in entering grades or obtaining rosters through the Faculty Center, the Registrar should be contacted immediately.
+Information concerning final grades will be disseminated to academic faculty by email before the term ends.
+In general, final grades are due by noon on the Wednesday after the last day of each term.